 Remember that opening an online store should not be taken lightly.
 Plan for your site, and define from the beginning how it will support your offline store.
 Work out what resources the site will require and commit to providing them.
 Take the care and planning you would normally perform for setting up a bricks-and-mortar store.
 An online business needs just as much planning to make sure it’s a success.

 Do some research

 Find out what your customers want and what will make them buy from your website.
 Once you have an understanding of your customers’ needs, you should then consider what you want your website to do.
 What is the objective?
-Also look to your competitors for ideas – analyse what they are currently doing online and explore how you can do it better or differently.
+Also, look to your competitors for ideas – analyze what they are currently doing online and explore how you can do it better or differently.

 SEO planning – to get found on search engines

 An online store can do wonders for your overall business and profits but only if your website can be found in the first place!
 It’s vital that people looking online for the products and services you offer can find your web pages on Google and other search engines.

 Improving your position on search engines is called Search Engine Optimization (SEO).
 Speak to your web developer and make sure they know how to build a search engine-friendly website.
 Work with them to identify effective keywords to search for your business, products, or services.

 Businesses need to ensure they build a consistent brand across both their online and offline stores.
 When setting up an online shop, intuitive navigation, an engaging user experience, and detailed product information are all important in shaping a great consumer experience online.
 Also, think about what makes your bricks-and-mortar store a success and make sure it is transferred to your online business.

 It’s important to make sure that whilst setting up your online offering you continue to maintain and update your bricks and mortar stores.
 As we have seen with Blowes Clothing, online and offline outlets can support each other to bring in new customers and maintain relationships with existing ones.